l3mpire/sdet-boilerplate/README.md

 ## Running your test suite

-playwright should now run this very simple test suite against staging.lemlist.com.
+playwright should now run this very simple test suite against https://app.lemlist.com (en compte trial)
-This is our staging playground, so what happens there doesn't matter too much ;)

 For this test, we'd like you to challenge the login screen, the first few account creation screens, what you deem appropriate.
 You can now work your magic, you should probably be in known territory by now.